piggy-temp/tutorials/1.0-GettingStarted/1.1-Mod_Loaders/XMCL.md

 # 🎨 Setting Up XMCL

+---

+> [!IMPORTANT]
+> Make sure you have your Microsoft account details ready to log in once the app is installed.

 1. Go to the [XMCL Home Page](https://xmcl.app/en/).
 2. Click **App Installer**.
 3. Run the `.appinstaller` file.